 1. Water aerobics

-Like water aerobics, swimming is a full-body workout that requires a lot of endurance and cardio activity.
+Like water aerobics, swimming is a full-body workout that requires a lot of endurance and cardio activity, while also being a non-impact exercise.
 With swimming, both your upper and lower body are engaged, so even short swimming sprints can make a big difference in your fitness level.
 Even though this activity is very effective, there is no pressure put on your joints.
 If you are rehabbing from an injury, your doctor will likely advise you to swim or perform water aerobics, as they can help rejuvenate your muscles.

 For some of us, exercise just isn’t exercise without feeling the fresh air.
 Cycling is perfect for those who love the great outdoors, and while it offers less impact it is nonetheless physically demanding.
-According to Prevention magazine, you can burn up to 381 calories from cycling at a moderate pace for just 45 minutes.
+According to Harvard Health Publishing you can burn up to 466 calories in a 30 minute cycling session.
 Another great benefit of cycling is you can enjoy these workouts solo or in a group, making it very versatile.
 To be really kind to your joints, consider getting fitted for your bike so that you don’t overexert your knees or feet.
 For older adults or those with balance issues an indoor recumbent bike is a safer way to get the pleasure of cycling.